garrandall/popular-music-data/tracks/turn-me-loose-fabian.md

 Turn me loose, turn me loose I say
 Yes, today is gonna, is gonna be the day
 I want you all to understand, now I am a man
-So turn me loose (turn me loose, ooh-ahh)
+So turn me loose (turn me loose, oh-ah)

 I've got some change in my pocket and I'm rarin' to go Takin' some chick-a to the picture show